-Sixty-six feature points within the facial tracking software allowed for head and facial movement recognition that creates a life-like view for how the product will look, in near-perfect scale, on the consumer.
+Sixty six feature points within the facial tracking software allowed for head and facial movement recognition that creates a life-like view for how the product will look, in near-perfect scale, on the consumer.
 This resulted in the creation of a smart mirror platform, featuring Pupillary Distance (PD) measurement, virtual try-on, and 2D to 3D conversion of inventory imagery.
-This gives the ability to fit approximately 10,000 virtual frames on a single application, with additional inventory accessed server-side.
+This give the ability to fit approximately 10,000 virtual frames on a single application, with additional inventory accessed server-side.
 This all results in increased consumer-facing retail access points and a hyper-specific shopping experience that caters to the retail, spending, and social habits of the consumer.